TheOneTheOnlyDavidBrown/generator-ng-poly/README.md

 A typical workflow with this generator consists of creating an Angular module ([ng-poly:module](#module)) and then generating controllers, directives, etc. for this module to create a new feature.

-**Polymer is just an added feature, but it isn't required to utilize this generator.**
+**Polymer and Hapi are just additional features, but aren't required to utilize this generator.**

 ## Usage